Cell Biology, Systems Biology

 University of California, San Francisco

-Dr. Lim is also a professor of cellular and molecular pharmacology at the University of California, San Francisco.
+Dr. Lim is also professor and chair of the Department of Cellular and Molecular Pharmacology at the University of California, San Francisco.

 When Wendell Lim looks at a cell, he sees an opportunity.
 A tweak here, an adjustment there, and cells could be redesigned to deliver therapeutic payloads, repair cancerous lesions, or attack microscopic pathogens.